mas-bandwidth/gafferongames/content/post/integration_basics.md

             t = t + dt;
         }

 This small change makes the integrator more stable at the cost of losing energy over time.
-In a where you typically add damping anyway, this is a good trade-off for better stability.
-Most commercial game physics engines use this integrator.
+In games, you typically add damping anyway, so this is a good trade-off for better stability.
+Most commercial physics engines use this integrator.

 A completely different option is implicit or [backwards euler](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html).
-This method is better for simulating stiff equations (eg. stiff springs) that break down and become unstable with other methods, but it requires numerically solving a system of equations per-timestep.
+This method is better for simulating stiff equations (eg. stiff springs) that break down and become unstable with other methods, but requires numerically solving a system of equations per-timestep.
 It's not often used in game physics.

 Another option for greater accuracy and less memory when simulating a large number of particles is _(todo: change this link to velocity-less verlet specifically)_ [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration), specifically velocity-less verlet integration.
 This integrator does not require storing velocity per-particle, as it derives velocity from the two most recent position values.
 This makes collision detection and position fix-up easy to implement and saves a bunch of memory when you have lots of particles.